 - LEGO Ninjago Playground (not fully open)

 A family friend visited the day after us and told us that they were able to ride the LEGO Factory Adventure.
-We also saw other posts/videos showing the Fire Academy was running at some point, so we’ll chalk some of this list up to bad luck.
-Hopefully the park will be fully open when we come back later in the summer.
+We also saw other posts/videos showing the Fire Academy was running at some point, so it appears we had a bit of bad luck.

 First Impressions of LEGOLAND New York

-So, keeping in mind that we didn’t get the full experience, here are 6 things that stood out to us on our first visit to LEGOLAND New York.
+So, keeping in mind that LEGOLAND New York is still getting into a groove, here are 6 things that stood out to us on our first two visits to LEGOLAND New York.

 1. LEGOLAND New York is HUGE!